stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 flee and a feverish mixture of burning curiosity and driving fatality.
 What had happened to this monstrous megalopolis of eld in the millions of years since the time of my dreams?
-Of the subterrene mazes which had underlain the city and linked all its titan towers, how much had still survived the writhings of earth&rsquo;s crust?
+Of the subterrene mazes which had underlain the city and linked all its titan towers, how much had still survived the writhings of earth's crust?

   Had I come upon a whole buried world of unholy archaism?
-Could I still find the house of the writing-master, and the tower where S&rsquo;gg&rsquo;ha, a captive mind from the star-headed vegetable carnivores of Antarctica, had chiselled certain pictures on the blank spaces of the walls?
+Could I still find the house of the writing-master, and the tower where S'gg'ha, a captive mind from the star-headed vegetable carnivores of Antarctica, had chiselled certain pictures on the blank spaces of the walls?
 Would the passage at the second level down, to the hall of the alien minds, be still unchoked and traversable?
-In that hall the captive mind of an incredible entity&mdash;a half-plastic denizen of the hollow interior of an unknown trans-Plutonian planet eighteen million years in the future&mdash;had kept a certain thing which it had modelled from clay.
+In that hall the captive mind of an incredible entity--a half-plastic denizen of the hollow interior of an unknown trans-Plutonian planet eighteen million years in the future--had kept a certain thing which it had modelled from clay.

   I shut my eyes and put my hand to my head in a vain, pitiful effort to drive these insane dream-fragments from my consciousness.
 Then, for the first time, I felt acutely